 General Guidelines for Oral Presentations

-A single LCD projector will be provided, front projection with screen format 16 feet x 9 feet.
-The microphone must be used as the presentation will be video recorded; if any additional audio-visual requirements are needed for your presentation they must be listed on your submission template.
+A single LCD projector will be provided, front projection with screen format 16 feet x 9 feet in the general session room and screen format 4 feet x 3 feet in the breakout rooms.
+The microphone must be used as the presentation may be video recorded; if any additional audio-visual requirements are needed for your presentation you must notify ALD 6 weeks prior to the conference.
 Each oral presentation will usually be followed by a short question-and-answer period.
 A panel discussion may follow each oral presentation module.
 Due to time constraints, it may be necessary to ask authors to alter their presentation or to convert it into a poster presentation.
 The authors will be notified and asked to consider this change if necessary.

 The Academy reserves the right to edit all abstracts, course descriptions and summaries, biographies and other program information.
 When substantial changes are made, authors will be given the ability to accept any of these changes or to withdraw their submittal.
 Preference may be given to presentations with information that has not been presented at previous ALD conferences.

 Clinical Case Presentations can be either an oral lecture presentation or poster presentation.
 Oral presentations should be as concise as possible to properly present the clinical case in sufficient detail.
 Generally, this can be accomplished in approximately 15 minutes.
 Clinical case studies should follow the format of the "Clinical Case Presentation Sample Guidelines."